Hierarchy of Genuine Tripartite Non-Gaussian Entanglement

 where $A_k$ and $B_{lm}$ are local high-order covariance matrices related respectively to the subsystems $k$ and $lm$, and $C_{k-lm}$ represents their correlation.
 Using Williamson's theorem and a suitable singular value decomposition \cite{horn2012matrix}, we can always transform Eq. (\ref{eq7}) into the following standard form \cite{triple.prl.2020}

 where the matrix elements satisfy the relations

 with $\mathfrak{n}_i=2n_i-f^n_k$ and $\mathfrak{m}_i=2m_i-f^n_{lm}$ ($i=1,2$).

-The standard form (\ref{eq8}) applies also to the bipartitions $l-mk$ and $m-kl$.
-Local symplectic transformations do not affect the separability of the corresponding bipartitions.
-This implies that tripartite states with the same three sets of hierarchical standard forms (\ref{eq8}) have the same entanglement features.
-With these preliminaries, we now present the main theorem about the separability of the bipartition $k-lm$.
+Note that these high-order covariance matrices from $V_1^1$ to $V_1^n$ only describe the correlation information between subsystem $k$ and $lm$.
+To fully characterize three-mode non-Gaussian state with zero local moments, such as TPS, we need three sets of hierarchical higher-order covariance matrices.
+In addition, local symplectic transformations do not affect the separability of $V^n$, which implies that states with the same three sets of hierarchical standard forms (\ref{eq8}) have the same entanglement structure.
+With these preliminaries, we now present the main theorem about the separability of $V_1^n$.

 \emph{Theorem 2:} The necessary and sufficient condition for the separability of $V^n_1$ is that the hierarchy of operators